 The sections of the Detailed Research Plan should be numbered.
 The major section headings (1.0, 2.0, etc.) should be in Arial 12 pt. bold font and ALL CAPPS and underlined.
 The minor sections (1.1, 1.2, etc.) should be in Arial 12 pt., ALL CAPPS and underlined.

-The body text should be single spaced Arial 12 pt. font with judicious use of bold and italics.
-Please use justified alignment for all body text.
+The body text should be single-spaced Arial 12 pt. font with judicious use of bold and italics.
+Please use left justified alignment for all body text.
 There should be a 10-pt. space after each paragraph.
-Each new paragraph should be indented.